johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ## Introduction

 Microsoft Edge is already one of the most secure browsers with features like phishing protection, typosquatting, and more to protect users when they're browsing online.
-Adding to these security features, Microsoft Edge is introducing Web Content Filtering (WCF) for Educational Institutions to help them keep students safe online.
-Using this feature, you can choose [categories of websites](edge-learnmore-wcf-supported-categories.md) that students aren't allowed to access while using Microsoft Edge.
+Adding to these security features, Microsoft Edge is introducing Web Content Filtering (WCF) for EDU and SMB Institutions to help them keep students and employees safe online.
+Using this feature, you can choose [categories of websites](edge-learnmore-wcf-supported-categories.md) that users aren't allowed to access while using Microsoft Edge.

 To use this feature, set it up via the Microsoft Edge management service using the following the steps.

 > [!NOTE]
-> The feature is in private preview and if you are not seeing the Web Content Filtering option on the Edge Management Service portal, fill in the [Web Content Filtering on Edge Sign Up](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR3CvGGcWzIJGnMv7feIR0J1UQ1NWNURZWVU2T1RWWVA2VzUwOEFBNkUwMi4u) form to apply for access.
+> The feature is in public preview.

 ## Prerequisites